5/8/2025

 Analyst, BNP Paribas

 Okay, got it.
 Thanks.
-And then on the comps, nice growth in what first quarter, how much do you think I guess new formats and the strength allocation is helping there and also the new advertising efforts?
-How do you kind of balance some of the or evaluate which drivers are on the big swans?
+And then on the comps, you know, nice growth in first quarter.
+How much do you think, I guess, new formats and the strength allocation is helping there and also the new advertising efforts?
+How do you kind of balance some of the or evaluate which drivers are kind of the biggest ones?

 speaker